bjss-data-academy/data-engineering-fundamentals/star-schema.md

 The name Star Schema comes from it's physical arrangement: A central fact table surrounded by a constellation of dimension tables.

+## What is a Fact?

+A _fact_ is a _measurable quantity_ about the business.

+Common examples of facts:

+- Sales volume in units
+- Revenue
+- Profit
+- Weight
+- Delivery time
-- Facts
+- Speed
-  -- Describe / Definition (measurement)
-  -- Examples of facts in typical business

-- Dimensions
+- Distance

+Because a fact is measurable, it will often have a unit of measure.

+Ideas to identify potential facts:

+- What business values have a _unit_ - like kilograms, or a quantity?
+- What does the business currently track?
+- What analysis queries need supporting?

+A Data Warehouse may have many facts, each arranged in their own star schema.

+## What is a Dimension?

+Surrounding each fact

 -- Describe / Define
 --Examples of Dimensions
 -- Date and date ranges (buckets) in particular

 - Slowly changing dimensions
   -- Describe